ron-kemker/OpenAnnotation/README.md

     - Compile into executable
     - Drop down menu for classes contains color reference
     - Install file
-    - Prompt if you really want to delete the class

 Long-Term functionality should include:
     - Network labeling capability